 In New York City, charter schools are public schools that are able to maintain some independence from local school districts.
 In exchange for this independence, charter schools must maintain high standards of accountability by promising higher levels of academic achievement for their students.
 Each charter school has its own board of directors and is independent, although some charter schools are supported by education management organizations and thus share values and resources with other charters.
 The vast majority of funding for charter schools comes from tax levies and public money.
 VOICE Charter School is permitted to have a longer school day to accommodate our music program as a result of this charter status.
 For more information on charters and charter schools, please visit the website of the New York City Charter Center: http://www.nycchartercenter.org/

 VOICE Charter School incorporates music into a rigorous academic program.
 Students engage in musical activities for over two hours each day.
 This choral comprehension provides a strong base for creative and critical thinking.
 VOICE Charter School's holistic education allows each child to reach their true potential and nurtures our students to become leaders in their communities.

 Who attends VOICE Charter School?

-We have children currently enrolled from kindergarten through the fifth grade.
+We have children currently enrolled from kindergarten through seventh grade.
 These children attend from all over School District 30, in the borough of Queens.

 What are the times of the school day?